Skip to main content

 • Assesses overall risk level based on your disclosure practices

-• Provides a deadline timeline so you never miss a compliance window
+• Shows a deadline timeline for each compliance window

 Essential for California landlords managing commercial portfolios with NNN or modified gross leases where operating expenses are passed through to tenants.